-It almost seems Huawei were patiently waiting in the sidelines, observing the industry, identifying the best features and taking notes of common problems before developing the new SUN2000L series inverters.
-On paper it’s a very impressive piece of technology, an inverter which can function as a basic string inverter or together with optimisers for either partial and full optimisation.
-On top of that it’s a true ‘battery ready’ hybrid inverter, compact, efficient (98%), lightweight, weather rated (IP65) and has a flat 10 year warranty backed by established support centres.
+Having seen many inverter manufacturers come and go over the years I was skeptical about the new Huawei inverter at first but the more I’ve learnt about Huawei’s history and huge R & D capabilities the more I’m starting to think maybe this inverter may become a real game changer.
+It almost seems Huawei were waiting in the sidelines, observing the industry, identifying the best features before developing the new SUN2000L series inverters.
+On paper it’s a very impressive piece of technology, an inverter which can function as a basic string inverter, or together with optimisers for partial and full optimisation.
+On top of that it’s a ‘battery ready’ hybrid inverter, very compact, efficient (98%), weather rated (IP65) and has a 5 year warranty (+ extra 5 year option) backed by established support centers.

 Huawei, pronounced “hua way’ is a massive Chinese communications and technology company known largely for it’s mobile phones and recently became the world’s second largest mobile manufacturer behind Samsung.
 Having grown rapidly since 2013, Huawei now has over 180,000 employees in 170 countries with over $90 billion in revenue in 2017.
 However the most impressive figure is the research and development capability with close around 80,000 employed in R & D making Huawei the 6th largest investor globally behind Intel.

-Residential Inverter Series SUN2000L
+Residential Solar Inverter SUN2000L

 The SUN2000L series also feature an integrated DC isolator although this is not currently certified to Australian standards (TBA).
-Of course the big ticket winners are the optimisation and plug and play battery capability… see below.
+Of course the big ticket winners are the optimisation and plug and play battery capability… see more below.

-Optimisers also known MLPE (module level power optimisation) have been available for many years from other manufacturers like SolarEdge and Tigo energy, however the Huawei smart PV optimisers ability to be partially deployed on only panels which suffer shading is something that previously only Tigo optimisers offered.
+Optimisers also known as MLPE (module level power optimisation) have been available for many years from other manufacturers like SolarEdge and Tigo energy, however the Huawei smart PV optimisers ability to be partially deployed on only panels which suffer shading is something that previously only Tigo optimisers offered.

 Of course one of the big advantages of panel level optimisers is the individual panel level monitoring but this in not yet available.
-The individual panel level monitoring capability is coming and we were told it is close to being released.
+The individual panel level monitoring software is coming and we were told it is close to being released.

-- Shading – Trees, buildings, poles, wires, antennas, or rooftop structures
+Shading – Trees, buildings, poles, wires, antennas, or rooftop structures

-- Panel mismatch – manufacturing tolerances
+Panel mismatch – manufacturing tolerances

-- Panel damage – micro cracking, hot spots or water ingress
+Panel damage – micro cracking, hot spots or water ingress

-- Temperature difference – thermal mismatch at different times of the day
+Temperature difference – thermal mismatch at different times of the day

-- Soiling – Dust, snow, bird droppings or birds
+Soiling – Dust, snow, bird droppings or birds

-- PID – Potential voltage and current leakage issues
+PID – Potential voltage and current leakage issues

 Additional system design benefits of optimisers

-- Multiple orientations one on string
+Multiple orientations one on string

-- Different panels on one string – ideal for upgrading old systems
+Different panels on one string – ideal for upgrading old systems

-- Maximise roof space – shading in winter less of an issue
+Maximise roof space – shading in winter less of an issue

-- Can install parallel strings of unequal lengths
+Can install parallel strings of unequal lengths

-- Monitoring at the individual panel, string and inverter level.
+Monitoring at the individual panel, string and inverter level.

-- Remote troubleshooting via the monitoring portal
+Remote troubleshooting via the monitoring portal

-At present there is only one optimiser on offer, the SUN2000P with max input power rating of 375W, max input current of 12A and a good voltage range of 10 – 80V.
+At present there is only one optimiser on offer, the SUN2000P with max input power rating of 375W, max input current of 12A and a wide voltage range of 10 – 80V.
 As previously mentioned this means very short strings of 4 panels can be used with full optimisation, something I’m interested in as it gives an impressive flexibility in designing systems with shading issues.
 Huawei have chosen to use ‘Powerline’ communications much like SolarEdge which transmit via the DC cables connected to the solar panels.

-Quality and reliability is the most important criteria in the world of solar, especially now with many inverter companies either having recalls or multiple failures.
+Quality and reliability is the most important criteria in the world of solar, especially with several inverter companies either having recalls or multiple failures.
 We are yet to test the Huawei inverter in the harsh Australian summer/s but from the outset it seems Huawei have done some serious engineering to ensure this inverter will go the distance.

-The build quality looks impressive with well built weather rated connectors but more importantly Huawei have done some extremely rigorous testing of their own at the Huawei global compliance and testing centre carrying out some of the most extreme tests I have ever heard of including hitting the inverter with lightening!
+The overall build quality looks good with well built weather rated connectors but more importantly Huawei have done some extremely rigorous testing of their own at the Huawei global compliance and testing centre, carrying out some of the most extreme tests I have ever heard of including hitting the inverter with lightening!
 Yes that’s correct, they attached the inverter to a steel pole and shot a rocket with a cable into a thunderstorm to induce a lightening strike… Impressive and in some ways just insane!
 Apparently it was still functional afterwards so they blew it up with an explosive test as well.
 Seriously, but it wasn’t clear if it was still functional.